DrBrowntown/portfolio2/readme.md

 # Portfolio

-This site is built with HTML, CSS, and JQuery.
-I relied primarily on CSS grid for the layout design.
+This site is built with HTML, CSS Grid, and JQuery.

 ## Instructions